 What we like about these aforementioned ranges is that they are still very high quality portable fridges, but are priced lower than most of the other premium fridge offerings.

-Verdict: We really like Evakool.
-They may not have the same brand recognition as say Waeco or Engel, but they make great portable fridges for the Australian environment, and their range covers all sizes and applications.
+Verdict: Evakool is upir value for money option.
+They may not have the same brand recognition as say Waeco or Engel, but they make solid portable fridges for the Australian environment, and their range covers all sizes and applications.
 If you’re willing to pay a bit extra, then their Fiberglass range performs exceptionally well in heat: these models will get to desired temperature quickly and will keep your drinks cold and food fresh on the extra hot days without issue.
 As for the other Evakool ranges, these are just as compelling, but more so form a price point of view.
-Check the Glacier, RV, Fridgemate and Travelmate ranges against other brands with comparable ranges and the Evakool offerings will stack up very well.
+Check the Travelmate ranges against other brands with comparable ranges and the Evakool offerings will stack up pretty well.
 Like the other ranges, Evakool have a national service agent and spare parts network.

 There are plenty of other portable fridge freezer brands on the market for your next camping trip.
 Other quality brands on offer include; National Luna, Dobinsons, Ironman, ARB and many others.
 One thing quite a few of these brands have in common is that they all use a Danfoss (now Secop) Compressor.
 The Secop compressor was once used by Waeco (and still are in their older Waeco CF Fridge range), but Dometic Waeco now use their own Waeco Compressor for the leading CFX range, which is ‘variable speed’ and is designed with the Australian conditions in mind.
 The Secop compressor is considered the universal/common portable fridge compressor.
 Bushman and some of the Evakool models also use a Danfoss (Secop) compressor.

 We think that Dometic Waeco, Engel, Bushman, and Evakool are the premium brands for portable fridges.
 With a portable fridge from any of these brands, you are going to get a great product that will enhance your travelling experience.
 Among other things, they offer: